knewplay/book-programming-essential/toolset/tools.md

 <figure>
   <img src="./figures/committing-changes.jpg" title="Committing Changes" style="width: 50%">
-  <figcaption>Three snapshots in a Git repository, each labeled with a unique hash ID.
+  <figcaption>Four snapshots in a Git repository, each labeled with a unique hash ID.
 The 'HEAD' pointer indicates the current position in the project's timeline, while 'MAIN' marks the most recent commit.</figcaption>
 </figure>

 ### Bringing it all together